Slow Cooker Lamb

 This slow-cooked lamb will keep in the fridge for 5 to 6 days.
 It can also be frozen for up to a month.

-While we do need liquid to cook the meat, the excess liquid does not evaporate when slow-cooking.
+While we need liquid to cook the meat, the excess does not evaporate during slow cooking.
 You can serve the extra liquid with bread or rice.
 Alternatively,

-remove the meat from the slow cooker and transfer the liquid in a saucepan.
-Reduce it over medium-high heat on the stovetop until it's a thicker consistency.
-Then add the meat back to the liquid.
+remove the meat from the slow cooker and transfer the liquid to a saucepan.
+Reduce it over medium-high heat on the stovetop until it’s a thicker consistency.
+Then, add the meat back to the liquid.

-Yes, actually, beef and pork would work just as well instead of lamb for this slow cooker recipe.
-See my slow cooker beef recipe
+Yes, beef and pork would work just as well instead of lamb for this slow cooker recipe.
+See my slow cooker beef recipe.

 Crock Pot or Slow Cooker Lamb Recipe